 My articles on cultural issues and book and music reviews have been published in The Herald, The Scotsman, the Scottish Educational Journal, The Keelie, Cencrastus, Chapman, Edinburgh Review, island, Northwords, West Coast, Classwork, the Luing Newsletter, Northings, in the books The Reckoning and Grounding a World: Essays on the work of Kenneth White, and in the papers of the Scottish Trade Union Research Network.

 I was fortunate to be a student of Kenneth White’s at the University of Glasgow back in the 60s and at meetings of the Jargon Group he introduced me to radical thinking on culture and society which changed my life.
 Twenty years later I tracked him down in Brittany via the Sorbonne just as his work was to be published again in Scotland.
-I set up the Open World Poetics group in Glasgow in 1989 to discuss a whole range of ideas of a cultural nature which were influenced by White and others and to enjoy weekends in the great outdoors mainly at Allershaw Lodge near Elvanfoot.
+I set up the Open World Poetics group in Glasgow in 1989 to discuss a wide range of ideas of a cultural nature which were influenced by White and others and to enjoy weekends in the great outdoors mainly at Allershaw Lodge near Elvanfoot.
 With Joe Murray, Gerry Loose and others we published 3 issues of Open World magazine.
-I was at the founding meeting of the Scottish Centre for Geopoetics in Edinburgh on Burns Night 1995 which Tony McManus initiated and led until his death in April 2002 and decided then with others that the Centre should not die but continue to grow.
+I was at the founding meeting of the Scottish Centre for Geopoetics in Edinburgh on Burns Night 1995 which Tony McManus initiated and led until his death in April 2002, and decided then with others that the Centre should not die but continue to grow.
 I became its (unpaid) director in August 2002 until the present.

 My degree is in philosophy and history and for 17 years I was principal teacher of history at Braidhurst High School in Motherwell.
 I have also lectured to undergraduate and post-graduate student teachers at the former St Andrew’s College of Education and the University of Glasgow, and at the University of Edinburgh Office of Lifelong Learning.
 From 1996 until 2007 I worked as a full-time EIS Area Officer providing advice, representation, and training to EIS members working in nursery, primary, secondary and further education in much of west central Scotland and in June 2010 I was awarded the Fellowship of the Educational Institute of Scotland in the special category ‘for signal service to education.’